Encryption is a great way to keep data secure, but sometimes it can be used against us. Yes, we’re talking about ransomware.

 When ransomware enters your systems, usually through a PC, it begins to encrypt your data and can target network-attached storage (NAS), virtualization, online collaboration tools, and even your online backups to render them unusable.

-Because backup is your first line of defense, more hackers are now trying to encrypt them to make sure you don’t have a Plan B before targeting your production servers (for a real-life example, read this
+Because backup is your first line of defense, more hackers are now trying to encrypt them to make sure you don’t have a Plan B before targeting your production servers (for a real-life example, read this case study).

 Quantum and Veeam have been partnering to secure your backups.
 Veeam proxy servers are now talking to Quantum’s DXi inline deduplication appliances using a “Veeam-to-Veeam” protocol (DXi appliances are running Veeam Data Mover Service – VDMS).